DevExpress-Examples/how-to-check-spelling-of-the-aspxmemo-controls-content-e1430/Readme.md

 # ASP.NET Web Forms Spell Checker - Check spelling of memo content

-This example demonstrates how to use ASPxSpellChecker to check spelling of a ASPxMemo control's content.
+This example demonstrates how to use ASPxSpellChecker to check spelling of an ASPxMemo control's content.
 You can add the following capabilities:
 * Check upper case words.
 * Display a dialog that indicates the check end.